Code-Institute-Submissions/Holiday-For-You/README.md

 ## Testing

+1. Navbar
+    i.
+Load website
+    ii.
+Ensure nav bar has loaded
+    iii.
+See if "plane-cropped.png" has loaded in correct position with styling iv.
+Check stylings on nav bar
+    v.
+Ensure dropdowns function correctly
+    **vi.
+Check all links function as intended** vii.
+Check media queries with different screen sizes viii.
+Make sure links become a drop down, and title centers itself ix.
+Title disappears

+Links do not function as intended as with the "#" placeholder they link to the top of the page, this will be fixed as pages are linked in feature releases.

+2. Promotion Cards
+    i.
+Ensure loaded correctly on largest screen, with 4 cards ii.
+Go to break point 4 turn to 3 Cards iii.
+Next break "info" text disappears
+    iv.
+Cards disappear completely

+3. API Instructions
+    i.
+Load as intended
+    ii.
+Forms to all screen sizes where the text is understandable

+4. APIs
+    i.
+Map loads
+    ii.
+Check "Map" and "Satellite" modes
+    iii.
+Check if "Labels" can be turned on and off iv.
+Check "Fullscreen" mode and if can be exited
+    v.
+Check zoom in and out buttons vi.
+Check "Street View" mode
+    vii.
+Check compass in "Street View"
+    viii.
+Check back button can be used to exit "Street View" ix.
+Check if search box can be clicked
+    x.
+Check if search box can be typed in xi.
+Check if auto suggestions appear
+    xii.
+Check if appropriate results appear

+5. Holiday Types
+    i.
+Display correctly
+    **ii.
+Check if links work as intended** iii.
+Ensure horizontal list becomes vertical list as screen becomes smaller

+Links do not function as intended as with the "#" placeholder they link to the top of the page, this will be fixed as pages are linked in feature releases.

+6. Covid warning
+    i.
+Loads correctly
+    ii.
+Forms with screen size and is readable

+Add how displays on different screens and browsers

 ## Deployment

 To host the website I made use of **Github** as a hosting platform.
 To accomplish I had to link **Github** to **Gitpod** this is quite a simple process having me add **Gitpod** as a browser extension to